-5 Tips to Talk with your Doctor
+5 Simple Tips on How to Talk to your Doctor

 Ask about your medications

 Talking to the doctor

 According to a recent health survey based on 30 medical studies, up to 50% of patients forgot the medical information that the doctors had given to them or caregivers.